InfinityAlgo-Academy/LightHouse/docs/scoring.md

 # Goal
-The goal of this document is to explain how scoring works on Lighthouse works and what to do to improve your Lighthouse  scores across the four sections of the report.
+The goal of this document is to explain how scoring works in Lighthouse and what to do to improve your Lighthouse scores across the four sections of the report.

 *Note: if you want a **nice spreadsheet** version of this doc to understand weighting and scoring, check out the spreadsheet [here](https://docs.google.com/spreadsheets/d/1dXH-bXX3gxqqpD1f7rp6ImSOhobsT1gn_GQ2fGZp8UU/edit?ts=59fb61d2#gid=0)*

-*Note 2: if you ever receive a **score of 0** in any Lighthouse category, that usually indicates an error on our part.
+*Note 2: if you receive a **score of 0** in any Lighthouse category, that usually indicates an error on our part.
 Please file an issue [here](https://github.com/GoogleChrome/lighthouse/issues) so our team can look into it.*

 # Performance